Language4 min read

 input.*FragmentInterpolated values from the vertex shader

-output.depthFragmentOptional custom depth output
+output.depthFragmentOptional built-in depth output

 input.global_id etc.ComputeCompute built-ins for dispatch/workgroup access